67th Avenue station: Station layout

 There are four tracks and two side platforms; the two center express tracks are used by the E and F trains at all times except late nights.
+The E and F trains serve the station at night, the M train serves the station on weekdays during the day, and the R train serves the station at all times except late nights.
+The station is between 63rd Drive–Rego Park to the west and Forest Hills–71st Avenue to the east.
 Black columns separate them from the local tracks, some of which have a "67TH AVE" sign on them in black lettering on a white background.

-Both platform walls have a Medium Powder Blue trim line with a black border and mosaic name tablets reading "67TH AVE." in white sans-serif lettering on a black background and matching blue border.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.
+Both platform walls have a blue tile band with a black border and mosaic name tablets reading "67TH AVE." in white sans-serif lettering on a black background and matching blue border.
 Small tile captions reading "67TH AVE" in white lettering on black run below the trim line, and directional signs in the same style are present below some of the name tablets.
-Dark blue I-beam columns run along both platforms for their entire length with alternating ones having the standard black name plate in white lettering.